Explore the ethics of generative AI, including its risks, the benefits of an ethical AI practice, and how to get started.

 Define the criteria for evaluating the quality of GenAI outputs.
 Criteria could include accuracy, diversity and inclusion, adherence to a particular style or brand voice, and fairness.
 Schedule time to monitor outputs and retrain AI tools to improve their performance.

-Emphasize the importance of augmenting rather than replacing human capabilities with the use of GenAI.
+Emphasize the importance of augmenting rather than replacing human capabilities with GenAI.
 Make sure humans make the decisions for every initiative, including AI-powered content or data.

 If you’re a leader within your organization, you might consider appointing an AI ethics specialist to help guide how the organization uses GenAI and to provide oversight on AI’s ethical use.